MolBIFFM/diana/README.md

 network visualization in [Cytoscape](https://cytoscape.org/) from mass spectrometry data containing thousands of proteins.

-While the pipeline is applicable to other proteomics data, its general approach was developed primarily for the analysis of mass-spectrometry data covering changes in post-translational modification of host proteins following infection by different pathogens at distinct times of measurement to facilitate examination of post-translational modification in connection to cellular processes associated with host response.
+This integrative approach was developed primarily for the analysis of mass-spectrometry data covering changes in post-translational modification of host proteins following infection by different pathogens at distinct times of measurement to facilitate examination of differential post-translational modification in connection to cellular processes associated with host response.

 ## Setup
 External dependencies, consisting of [NetworkX](https://networkx.org/),